salaboy/platforms-on-k8s/chapter-4/README.md

 This is due, the Frontend Service Pod is going to be replaced by the newly configured version, hence the port-forwarding needs to be restarted to target the new pod.

-Once the application is up and running you should see the new version of the up showing the Debug Banner on top:
+Once the frontend is up and running you should see the Debug tab in the Back Office section:

 ![](imgs/app-debug.png)